 This handwritten unsigned note recovered in Jonestown describes the community in death in eloquent, almost poetic terms.
 It was written in a small Guyana Exercise Book, and extends over eight pages.
-The author is likely Richard Tropp, whose handwriting sample – uncovered by Denice Stephenson of San Francisco – is similar to the writing in the note.
+The author is almost undoubtedly Richard Tropp, whose handwriting sample – uncovered by Denice Stephenson of San Francisco – is similar to the writing in the note.

 There are other indications that Richard Tropp is the author.
 The writer is somewhat removed from what is going on at the pavilion, indicating a position of trust and leadership.
-The fact that the last line refers to “darkness” also suggests that the person was in the leadership group, most likely in Jim Jones’ cabin – where a group of up to 20 people were deciding who would leave Jonestown with a briefcase of money to give to the Soviet Embassy in Georgetown – after most of the suicides had ended late that afternoon.
+The fact that the last line refers to “darkness” also suggests that the person was in the leadership group, most likely in Jim Jones’ cabin – where a group of up to 20 people were deciding who would leave Jonestown with a briefcase of money to give to the Soviet Embassy in Georgetown – after most of the murders/suicides had ended late that afternoon.
 The choice of words and writing style would indicate that the person is educated.
 The language indicates that the person saw Jonestown as a political refuge, as opposed to a religious commune or a utopian experiment.

 Richard Tropp meets all of these criteria.